Buenos Aires Underground 100 Series: History

 The 100 Series was initially purchased for use on Line A to replace the ageing La Brugeoise cars.
 However, they ended up replacing the slightly newer Siemens-Schuckert Orenstein & Koppel cars, which were allocated to Line D instead.

 Originally, the purchase consisted of 80 cars for a total of 16 trains made up of 5 cars each, due to the shorter platform length on Line A. However, 16 more 100 Series cars were purchased up until 2009, making a total of 96 cars and allowing each train to have 6 cars, making full use of the line's platforms.

 In 2015, the cars began to receive a mid-life refurbishment, primarily to add air conditioning, but also incorporating enhancements to the interior.
 This included improved lighting and new upholstery.
 Despite enjoying a successful service life, they are also the noisiest cars on the network.

 Between 2017 and 2019, New Alstom 300 Series cars replaced the Fiat-Materfer cars and served alongside the existing 100 Series cars.
-By 2022, Almston has signed three new maintenance contracts in Argentina to ensure the safety and accessibility of the transit's track, signal systems, tunnels, bridges, vehicles, and stations.
+By 2022, Alstom has signed three new maintenance contracts in Argentina to ensure the safety and accessibility of the transit's track, signal systems, tunnels, bridges, vehicles, and stations.
 The project is expected to take 19 months, with its operation set on Line E once completed.
+In 2024, Line D was adapted to use communications-based train control (CBTC) signalling, requiring the adaptation of its fleet to interface with the new system.